Modulating near-field thermal transfer through temporal drivings: a quantum many-body theory: Theoretical Formalism

 \subsection{System and Hamiltonian}

-We investigate the near-field radiative heat transfer between two metallic objects, as shown in Fig.~\ref{fig1}.
+We investigate the near-field heat transfer between two objects by considering the contribution from charge fluctuations, as shown in Fig.~\ref{fig1}.
 The energy transport between the two subsystems which are separated by a vacuum gap is mediated by electromagnetic field.
-To facilitate energy transport, the electronic reservoirs in the subsystems are explicitly considered in our theoretical formalism.
+To facilitate energy transport, the electronic reservoirs which serve as the heat baths in the subsystems are explicitly considered in the theoretical formalism.
 This will become clear later when we derive the expression of the energy current.
 The total Hamiltonian of the open quantum system can be partitioned as

 The electronic Hamiltonian is given by

 where $\alpha=L,R$ denotes the two subsystems [See Fig.~\ref{fig1}].
 In the tight-binding model, the Hamiltonian of object $\alpha$ is